Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Heatmap Aggregation

-Strava’s Global Heatmap aggregates all user activity into a single visualization.
-In populated areas, individual routes are lost in the noise.
-In remote or classified locations, a single jogger’s route stands out like a flare in the dark.
+Strava's Global Heatmap shows all user activity in one visualization.
+In cities, individual routes disappear in the noise.
+In the middle of the desert where a secret base sits?
+A single jogger's route lights up like a neon sign.

 04